If you’re going to get an under-sink water filter, you might as well get the best one.

 Claryum Technology delivers four different methods of state-of-the-art filtration working in unison to extract 15x more impurities than the leading gravity pitcher filter.

 The only thing to call out about the OptimH2O is that it has an awfully slow pour.
 It’s bearable at first, but your patience will thin over time.
-Compared to the Springwell, this pour feels like ages.
+Compared to the G3, this pour feels like ages.

 Strike two against this filter is that it makes a pretty loud gurgling sound when water is withdrawn from the filter.
 Not so bad if you just grab a glass of water, but if you’re pouring more water out than usual, the sound can last up to 45 minutes.